 - The signs and symptoms of hypercalcaemia are common in palliative care.

-- Be aware of the signs and symptoms and get help immediately if you suspect it.
+- Know the signs and symptoms and get help immediately if you suspect it.

 - Call the patient's GP or specialist nurse for help.

-- Keep calm and explain what’s happening to the patient and those important to them.
+- Keep calm and explain what’s happening to the patient and people important to them.

 What is hypercalcaemia?